Adriatic (ship, 1861): Construction

-The Curtis & Tilden shipyard at Boston, Massachusetts built the Adriatic in 1861.
+The Curtis & Tilden shipyard at Boston, Massachusetts built Adriatic in 1861.
 The firm E. E. Morgan & Son, were owners of a line of packet ships that ran carried passengers and freight between London and New York, and Adriatic joined their line.
 Elisha E. Morgan was part-owner, along with Captain Richard H. Moore.

 The Adriatic was registered with the ‘’Record of American and Foreign Shipping’’, from 1862 to 1864.
 Her master was R. H. Moore; her owners were E. E. Morgan; built in 1861 at Curtis & Tilden East Boston; and her hailing port was the Port of New York.

 American Civil War

 On July 7, 1864, during the American Civil War, Adriatic, Captain Richard H. Moore, sailed from London, England to New York City with 163 German immigrants, 100 US citizens, and 100-tons of coal.
-On August 12, 1864, she had made the New Jersey coast, 35 miles off Montauk, New York, when she met the Tallahassee, which collided with Adriatic.
-Captain Wood ordered every one on the Adriatic to be put on the Tallahassee.
-Wood then ordered the Adriatic to be burned.
+On August 12, 1864, she had made the New Jersey coast, 35 miles off Montauk, New York, when she met Tallahassee, which collided with Adriatic.
+Captain Wood ordered everyone on Adriatic to be put on Tallahassee.
+Wood then ordered Adriatic burned.